Ricardicus/3d-engine/README.md

 ## Vertices and indices

 So, vertices are points.
-And indices, and indexes to these points.
+And indices, are indexes to these points.
 The indices can form shapes based on the points, to explain how they form shapes.
 You can for example draw lines based on the indices, then you get a wireframe.
 Vertexes and indices are the building blocks